BravoChos/aws-sap-certification/sap/aws_accounts/03_production_aws_account.md

 `Useful Notes!`

 Remember the `gmail '+'` thick!! (very useful)!
 This will allow you to use the '+' sign in an email address.
 And this will mean that you can generate an infinite number of unique email addresses which all go back to the same Gmail account.

+*Tip
+Create as alias for your account!! (feat.
+IAM Dashboard)
+## Adding an IAM Admin